10-6-pursuit/unit-back-end-web-development/express-rest-crud-mvc-index/README.md

 ## Views

 Views are the front-end component and what the client sees and interacts with.
 For this application, you will only be sending data and later, build a separate application to create the views.
+We use React for our front-end application.

 ## Models